Crispy Baked Eggplant Is Oven-fried So No Oily Mess

 Recently, I had an eggplant hanging around and I had some leftover spaghetti sauce, so it made sense to make eggplant Parmesan.
-I didn’t really want to take the time to fry it—plus, I really hate the mess that frying makes.
-And, while I do LOVE fried foods, I’m also trying to be more conscious of what I’m shoving into my face.
+I didn’t really want to take the time to fry each piece—plus, I really hate the mess that frying makes.
+I wondered if baked eggplant might be as good as pan fried.

-So, I decided to oven-fry my eggplant—and it came out DELICIOUS!
-It made fantastic baked eggplant Parmesan.
+Turns out oven-fried eggplant is absolutely DELICIOUS!
+It made a fantastic baked eggplant Parmesan.
 That crispy baked eggplant was so awesome that tonight, I decided to oven-fry another eggplant and stuff it into pitas with hummus and call it dinner.

 ♥ Related: Spinach & Artichoke Eggplant Rollatini

 I think it might actually be the best version of oven-frying I’ve tried.
-It was super crispy on the outside and soft and creamy on the inside.
-Aside from eggplant Parmesan, and pita stuffing, this baked eggplant would also be great on homemade pizza, in a sandwich, or just munching on as a snack with marinara sauce on the side.
+The eggplant was super crispy on the outside and soft and creamy on the inside.
+Aside from eggplant Parmesan, and pita stuffing, this crispy oven-fried eggplant would also be great on homemade pizza, in a sandwich, or just munching on as a snack with marinara sauce on the side.
 Baked eggplant might just become your favorite snack.

 ♥ Related: Oven-fried Pork Schnitzel

-This recipe takes a little time and effort, but isn’t particularly difficult.
+This recipe takes a little time due to the important salting stage, but isn’t particularly difficult.
 I recommend making a really large batch and freezing the leftovers.
-Freeze leftover slices on a sheet pan in a single layer.
+Freeze leftover baked eggplant slices on a sheet pan in a single layer.
 Once frozen, store in a gallon sized freezer bag.
 When you’re looking for a crispy snack, bake frozen eggplant slices in a very hot oven (at least 400 degrees) until crispy and hot (about 10 minutes.)

 Video: Watch Me Make This Recipe